 Islamic Cairo: Capital of Faith, Learning and Continuity

-Islamic Cairo emerged as one of the great centers of Islamic civilization after the Arab conquest of Egypt.
-Over the centuries, Cairo became a city of mosques, schools, markets, gates, palaces and trade routes.
+Islamic Cairo became one of the great centers of Islamic civilization after the Arab conquest of Egypt.
+Over the centuries, Cairo grew into a city of mosques, schools, markets, gates, palaces and trade routes.

 Unlike many ancient capitals that survive only as ruins, Islamic Cairo remains a living urban landscape.
 Its streets, mosques and bazaars still carry the atmosphere of more than 1,000 years of cultural continuity.